usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 38a %}
 {% asset design-standards/fig_38a.gif alt="" %}
 {% figcaption %}
-<strong>Shelves.</strong> If the clear floor space allows a parallel approach by a person in a wheelchair and the distance between the wheelchair and the shelf exceeds 10 inches (255 mm), (see 4.25.3 Height), the maximum high side reach shall be 48 inches (1220 mm) above the floor and the low side reach shall be a minimum of 9 inches (230 mm) above the floor.
+<p><strong>Shelves.</strong> If the clear floor space allows a parallel approach by a person in a wheelchair and the distance between the wheelchair and the shelf exceeds 10 inches (255 mm), (see 4.25.3 Height), the maximum high side reach shall be 48 inches (1220 mm) above the floor and the low side reach shall be a minimum of 9 inches (230 mm) above the floor.
 The shelves can be adjustable.
-The maximum distance from the user to the middle of the shelf shall be 21 inches (535 mm).
+The maximum distance from the user to the middle of the shelf shall be 21 inches (535 mm).</p>
 {% endfigcaption %}
 {% endfigure %}